laravel-portugal/website/README.md

 - [ ] Create Redirects & Test them
 - [ ] Implement Websockets
 - [ ] Queue all Updates/Actions
+- [ ] Check Page Title for App Layout for future SSR implementations

 ## Credits
 This project is a merge of a previous [Laravel Portugal Api](https://github.com/laravel-portugal/api)